UpCloudLtd/crossplane-provider-upcloud/DEVELOPING.md

     make deploy-providerconfigs
     ```

 8. You are ready to test things.
-You can start by applying some of the files in the [examples/resources](examples/resources/) directory.
+You can start by applying some of the files in the [examples/resources](examples/resources) directory.
 Note that some resources require additional objects to be created.
 For example databases require a secret with credentials.
 We hold those objects in `examples/resourceconfig` directory so that they can be applied separately.
 We need to apply / delete them separately because otherwise the deletion process can hang due to not having a valid TF configuration (because for example password is not populated, and for TF that is a required field).
 You can apply all the example resources in one go using
     ```shell
-`    make deploy-examples
+    make deploy-examples
-`    ```
+    ```

-9. You can cleanup by running:
+9. You can clean up by running:
     ```shell
     make delete-examples
     make delete-providerconfigs